synw/goregraph/README.md

 	}
    ```

-The `cors` parameter is a list of authorized domains that will receive cors headers in the http requests
+The `cors` parameter is a list of authorized domains that will receive cors headers in the http responses

 ## Run the Graphql server